CreativeMaladjustment/stelligent-u-020201208/06-auto-scaling/README.md

 _After the scaling interval, do you see a new instance created?_

+> After the cpu was above 60% for 2 minutes the ASG did scale up.

 Stop the CPU-consuming process.

 ##### Question: Scale-In

 _After the load has been low for a few minutes, do you see any instances terminated?_

+> No the auto scaling group isn't set to scale back down to a minimum number of instances.

 #### Lab 6.3.2: Simple Scale-In